Jarvis-byte/OnlineSales.ai_Assignment/README.md

 # OnlineSales.ai_Assignment

-This project is a part of Assignment provided by OnlineSales.ai I am pleased to announce the development of my new mathematical expression calculation app, built entirely in Java.
+I am pleased to announce the development of my new mathematical expression calculation app, built entirely in Java.
 This app offers users a seamless experience for solving mathematical expressions using a free REST API, making complex calculations easier than ever.

 ![Image Alt Text](IMG_0428.jpg)